 - Can you communicate what you feel?

 Not convinced?
-Check out the benefits to this workout:
+Check out the benefits of this workout:

 People with high EI